Sec-Red/Prowl/README.md

 ## What does this version do?
 This version uses the hacked-emails.com API instead of the HIBP API, meaning you get more data about breaches for OSINT tasks.

+## Hacked Emails API Down
+Due to GDPR, the API is currently down, but a fix is being worked on.

 ## Install Instructions

 * git clone https://github.com/Sec-Red/prowl